Kong/insomnia-docs/docs/insomnia/get-started/mock-server/allowlist.md

 You might need to restart your firewall or web filter after adding these to the allowlist.

-{:.note}
-> **Individual Insomnia users:** If you’re an individual user, ask your IT department to allowlist these hostnames to enable full functionality of Insomnia in your workspace.
+If you have issues after allowlisting Insomnia hostnames, contact your IT support or reach out to Insomnia's customer service at <support@insomnia.rest> or <https://support.konghq.com/support/s/>.